Judy Blair: French period

 Blair performs at numerous concerts as a solo artist as well as with different musical formations, especially in France (3 times at Jazz in Marciac in 1995, 1998 and 2006, twice at Cahors Blues Festival in 1996 and 2009, in Aiguillon, Montauban, Mirepoix, Le Touquet, Villeneuve-sur-Lot Jazz & Blues Festival, Rion International Piano Festival, Monsegur 24 Hour Swing, Enghien les Bains, Toulouse, Souillac, Vaison la Romaine) as well as in other countries.

 In Spain at the Autumn Jazz Festival in Castilla with Alvin Queen (drums) and Reggie Johnson (bass), also in Leon, Valladolid, Reus, Palencia.
 In Tunisia at Tabarka Jazz Festival in 2006 (with Abdu Salim on sax and Christian Salut on drums).
 In Sicily in 2007 (Catania and Syracuse) with Sarah Morrow (trombone) and Julie Saurey (drums).
 She was in a travel film for Japanese TV with Dino Vera (drums).

-Blair helps organize charity concerts near and dear to her heart such as: SOS Katrina in 2005 in Cahors and SOS Haïti in February 2010 where she invited her friend Gary Brooker, singer, keyboard player and founder / leader of the famous group Procol Harum.
+Blair helps organize charity concerts near and dear to her heart such as: SOS Katrina in 2005 in Cahors and SOS Haïti in February 2010 where she invited her friend Gary Brooker, singer, keyboard player and founder / leader of the group Procol Harum.
 She was invited by Gary to play in Woking, England alongside himself, Eric Clapton & band which included Andy Fairweather Low and Dave Bronze in 2009 & 2011 (New Year's Eve).

 Blair and Brooker played two concerts, August 2010 and 2011 at Abbaye Nouvelle in S.W.
 France (Lot).

 She played two evenings of Blues & Rock as a member of the band "Gary Brooker and Friends" Gary (vocals, keyboard), Andy Fairweather Low (guitar and vocals), Dave Bronze (bass) and Paul Beavis (drums) at Le Vigan in August 2013.

 She played in duo (vocals, piano) with the late Serge Oustiakine (bass) at Albas Jazz in the Lot earlier in 2013 (June).

 On Valentine's Day (February 14, 2014) she played a solo concert in Lherm (in the Lot).

 On May 7, 2014, she teamed up with François Bréant (composer, keyboard player, vocalist & producer) to play for charity again for the Rotary Club of Cahors.
 This concert was dedicated to music from the sixties and all benefits went to medical research for children's kidney disease.